John M. Schaffranek

 - Pennsylvania Bar Association, where he sits on the GLBT Rights Committee, Appellate Advocacy Committee, and Law-Related Education Committee.
 He is a former editor of “Open Court,” the newsletter of the GLBT Rights Committee, and was the Vice-Chair of the Law-Related Education Committee.

-Attorney John M. Schaffranek has recently joined Gilliland Vanasdale Sinatra Law Office, LLC.
+Attorney John M. Schaffranek joined Gilliland Vanasdale Sinatra Law Office, LLC in 2018.
 Since 2004, John has diligently worked in various roles for some of the best Pittsburgh law firms, beginning as a paralegal for a number of years, then as a law clerk while attending law school, and as an attorney after graduation from the University of Pittsburgh School of Law in 2012.
 During law school, John also served in the Family Law Clinic where he represented impoverished clients in custody disputes.
 He has experience in diverse areas of the law and always focuses on the client and how to best advance the client’s needs.

 His family law experience ranges from uncontested divorce cases with agreed upon distribution of assets, to highly contested matters with large estates and complex issues.
 His practice includes custody and support cases, as well as any and all matters in the area of family law.
 John handles conciliation and settlement conferences and negotiation, and trial work as the case may dictate, with equal passion and competence.
 He has tried numerous cases.